-Each student is expected to demonstrate orderly progress in completing his/her educational objective at NHCTC.
-To help clarify each student's status at NHCTC, students are assigned to one of the following categories.
+Each student is expected to demonstrate orderly progress in completing his/her educational objective at MCC.
+To help clarify each student's status at MCC, students are assigned to one of the following categories.

-- Full-time student a person who is enrolled in 12 or more semester credit hours. - 2.
-Part-time student - a person who is enrolled in fewer than 12 semester credit hours. - 3.
-Matriculated student a student who has been accepted/ admitted to a certificate, professional certificate, or degree program on a full-time or part-time basis.
-(Matriculated status is maintained by taking at least one course per academic year; otherwise, a candidate will be required to re-apply for admission and abide by any new academic requirements in force at that date.)
+- Full-time student a person who is enrolled in 12 or more semester credit hours. - Part-time student a person who is enrolled in fewer than 12 semester credit hours. - Matriculated student a person who has applied for admission and been accepted into a degree, certificate, or professional certificate program.
+A matriculated student may attend either full or part time but must take at least one course per academic year to maintain his/her matriculated status.
+A student who fails to maintain matriculated status may be required to reapply for admission and meet any new academic requirements in force at that date.
+Only matriculated students may: - a. enroll full-time; - b. apply for financial aid or scholarships;